hank1224/height-axis-grounding-diagnostics/README.md

 For Ollama, start the local service with `ollama serve`, pull a vision-capable model, and set `OLLAMA_MODEL` or pass `--ollama-model`.
 The default Ollama API base URL is `http://localhost:11434/api`, and the default Ollama concurrency is `1`.
+When overriding the base URL, either `http://localhost:11434` or `http://localhost:11434/api` is accepted.

 ## Repository Map